liviobisogni/quaternion-kalman-filter/README.md

 		* '2': linearly interpolates samples (using 'lin_interpolate', located in the 'functions' directory); it is a time-consuming task
 		* '3': loads previously interpolated data
 	otherwise do nothing
-<br>Please note: paths should be adjusted according to your real data folder location.
+Please note: paths should be adjusted according to your real data folder location.

 3. `kalmanCorrect_acc.m`<br>
 This script adjusts the projected estimate by an actual accelerometer measurement at that time.<br>